belinda1004/Domain-Spider/README.md

 MIN_BATHROOMS = 2
 MIN_CARSPACES = 2

-SURBURBS = ["Surburb1", "Surburb2 PARK"]  # You can add as much as you want.
+SURBURBS = ["Surburb1", "Surburb2"]  # You can add as much as you want.
 ````

 Run daily_task.py